tprussell19/mr-robogers-neighborhood/README.md

 Expected output: [0,1,2,3,4,5]

 ### Description: beepBoop()
-Test: "It should return all values from numberAray"
+Test: "It should return all values from numberAray as strings"
 Code: beepBoop(numberArray);
+Expected output: "0","1","2","3","4","5"

+Test: "Check if stringArray includes "3""
+Code: beepBoop(3)
-Expected output: "0,1,2,3,4,5"
+Expected output: "Won't you be my neighbor?"

 ## Known Bugs